 Third:

-Losing more than 10 pounds in a single year may actually count against you when applying for a life insurance policy because some companies may “automatically” assume that you will gain ½ of this weight back, which might prevent you from qualifying for the rate you were looking for in the first place!
+Losing more than 10 pounds in a single year may count against you when applying for a life insurance policy because some companies may “automatically” assume that you will gain ½ of this weight back, which might prevent you from qualifying for the rate you were looking for in the first place!

 #8.
-Don’t wait till it’s your birthday.
+Please don’t wait till it’s your birthday.

 After all…